mirageglobe/devopsjourney/src/book.md

 - shortened lead time between fixes
 - faster mean time to recovery (in the event of a new release crashing or otherwise disabling the current system)

-whoooaaa ... that was a pile of sturdy intro to some frig ass technology mindset. hope that gave an idea, stay cool and read on. from a great man in our era; he with the muscles bigger than arnold, quotes - "from the power of gray skull, you have the power.."
+hope that gives an idea; stay cool and read on. from a great man in our era; he with the muscles bigger than arnold, quotes - "from the power of gray skull, you have the power.."

 \clearpage